-As the trees grow, the church community will benefit from shade, timber, fruit, better soils, water retention and wildlife protection, which will support higher crop yields.
+And as the trees grow, the churches will benefit from shade, timber, fruit, better soils, water retention and wildlife which will support higher crop yields.
 They’ll protect people, buildings and soils from strong wind, heavy rainfall and scorching sunshine.
-By capturing carbon in the atmosphere, the trees will also help to combat climate change which is already having a devastating effect on African communities.

-With Peter’s passion and Bernadette’s expertise, this exciting and important project has already captured people’s imagination.
-Last year, Christian Aid filmed APF’s Projects Coordinator Geoff Holder as the project came together.
+With Peter’s passion and Bernadette’s expertise alongside APF’s project management experience and Climate Stewards’ CQuestr toolkit, this project has already captured the imagination.
+Last year, Christian Aid filmed Peter, Caroline Pomeroy (Climate Stewards’ Director) and myself as we began to put the Jubilee Trees project together.
 Christian Aid will use the short film as part of their campaign to coincide with the United Nations’ COP26 international climate change conference which will take place in Glasgow in 2020.